 A funeral service invoice is sent for payment after a ceremony has been performed for the deceased and their family.
 The funeral company, either as part of a wake or other cultural rituals, may also provide services such as preservation of the body through embalming, transporting the body, making arrangements with the cemetery, and assisting in the obituary.
-The funeral service is most likely to be conducted at the funeral home where the body is buried or transferred within five (5) days.

 Table of Contents